mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 * **Sync**: At this stage the Mender client will either send or update its inventory to the server, or check if an update is available.
 This requires communication with the server.
 * **Download**: When an update is ready at the server side Mender downloads it (streams it) to the inactive rootfs partition.
 * **ArtifactInstall**: Swap the active and inactive partitions through interaction with the bootloader.
 * **ArtifactReboot**: Reboots the device.
-Note: the Enter scripts are run prior to reboot; the Leave actions are run after.
+Note: the Enter scripts run prior to reboot; the Leave actions run after.
 * **ArtifactCommit**: If the new image in the passive partition passes all the integrity checks, the Mender client will mark the update as successful and continue running from this partition.
 The commit makes the update persistent.
 A pre-script here can add custom integrity checks beyond what the Mender client provides out of the box.
 * **ArtifactRollback**: If the new update fails any of the above mentioned integrity checks, the Mender client will revert the update payload.
 At this point, scripts in this state can help revert migrations done as a part of the update.
 * **ArtifactRollbackReboot**: Some update types - most notably rootfs images - require a reboot, if any of the integrity checks fail.
 This state runs right before the client reboots back (i.e., rollback) into the old image partition.